Gerald E. (Jerry) Patton

-Jerry Patton, now retired and living in California, was second tenor in the Voice of Prophecy King's Heralds quartet for 15 years (1967-1982) and the Heralds quartet for 22 years (1982-2004).
-A fan of the King's Heralds from his earliest years, he joined them at the age of 29, following graduation from Union College.
+Jerry Patton, now retired and living in Thousand Oaks, California, was second tenor in the Voice of Prophecy King\'s Heralds quartet for 15 years (1967-1982,) and the Heralds quartet for 22 years (1982-2004).
+A fan of the King\'s Heralds from his earliest years, he joined them at the age of 29, following graduation from Union College.

-He attended Campion Academy in Loveland, Colorado, where he sang first tenor in a quartet and in the choral program.
-The school's choir director, Merrit Schumann, was an inspiration to Patton, who then and in later years, regarded him as a truly outstanding choir director.
+Jerry attended Campion Academy in Loveland, Colorado, where he sang first tenor in a quartet and the choir.
+The school choir director, Merritt Schumann, was an inspiration to Patton, who then and in later years, regarded him as a truly outstanding choir director.
 During his academy years Patton also became fascinated with Perry Como, a popular singer of that era.
-By the time he graduated from CA in 1956, he had decided he wanted to become like Como and be a nightclub singer.
+By the time he graduated from CA in 1956, he was thinking of attending Westminster Choir College or becoming like Como, a nightclub singer.
 His mother urged him to attend Union College, however, and he deferred to her, enrolling at UC that fall.

 That first year in college was a disaster, and he dropped out of school.
-He got married and took full-time employment in the college's furniture factory, where he eventually took charge of one its departments.
-During that time, he was approached about his interest in possibly teaching music at Maplewood Academy in Minnesota, an idea that excited him.
-When it became apparent he didn't have the needed education and couldn't accept the job, he was so disappointed he decided to go back to school and get a music education degree.
+He married Carol Runyon on June 30, 1957, and took full-time employment in the college furniture factory, where he eventually took charge of one its departments.
+During that time, he had a church choir which, performed while the principal of Maplewood Academy was visiting on campus.
+He approached Jerry about his interest in possibly teaching music at the academy in Minnesota, an idea that excited Jerry.
+When he became aware that he did not have the needed education and could not accept the job, he was so disturbed and disappointed he decided to go back to school in 1961 and get a music education degree.

 For the next 15 years he sang with the quartet, having what he would later describe as a "fantastic time," singing and interacting with members of the quartet, Wayne Hooper, and H.M.S.
 Richards.
 In 1982, when the VOP discontinued the quartet, he stayed with the group, which renamed itself the Heralds.
 He found the challenges they encountered as they established themselves as an independent entity to be an experience that tested his faith and, in the end, made him grow stronger spiritually.
 He continued with the Heralds until June 2004, when he retired.